LucasRohr/next-js-projects/README.md

   - the course project is made using Next Pages Router
   - my version implements both the Pages Router and a refactored App Router version, to understand migration and the framework evolution

+- **Next Features:** project's goal is to explore multiple Next features with comments for future reference